Cloud Commander – A Web File Manager With Console And Editor

 In this brief tutorial, let us see how to install Cloud Commander in Ubuntu 18.04 LTS server.

 As I mentioned earlier, Cloud Commander is written using Node.Js.
-So, in order to install Cloud Commander we need to install Node.Js first.
-To do so, refer the following guide.
+Make sure you have installed NodeJS in your system.
+If you haven’t installed it yet, refer the following guide.

 Install Cloud Commander